 Evaluating the human-side of natural resource topics is complex.
-In fact, this type of research is its own discipline – called human dimensions – which gauges the effects of natural resource issues and policies, such as creating marine reserves.
+In fact, this type of research is its own discipline – called human dimensions – which gauges the effects of natural resource issues and policies, such as creating marine reserves, on people.
 This is done from diverse perspectives using multiple social science disciplines, including economics, sociology, anthropology, political science, and psychology.

 For reference, the Oregon coast is less heavily populated, with 5% of Oregonians (about 200,000 people) calling this region home.
 In contrast, the Willamette Valley (I-5 Corridor) is home to 82% of Oregonians (over 3 million people).
 These data provide an interesting contrast between the coastal areas (studied in 2013) and the population centers (studied in 2016).
 Three interesting outcomes of this research are reported below.
 You can also check out the full report here.

 1. Support tends to be positive, depending on where residents live

 Support for marine reserves in general tends to be positive and varies depending on where respondents lived.
 Residents from the population centers (I-5 corridor) tended to have higher support for the reserves in general, relative to coastal residents.
 “Residents in the population centers were more likely than coastal residents to report positive attitudes for the reserves.
 For example, 84% of I-5 corridor respondents thought marine reserves are positive, whereas only 64% of coast residents believed that marine reserves are positive,” (Needham, et al., 2016).